microsoft/AzureTRE/docs/tre-developers/CLI.md

     the API scope is usually of the form  `api://<API_CLIENT_ID>/user_impersonation`

-### Login misc

-A number of the parameters on login could be removed by adding a `/.metadata` endpoint or similar to the API that returns the tenant id, api-scope and client id.
-This would likely also be useful for the UI.

 ## General command structure

 The general command structure for the CLI is: